JNT5398/soulaimaneeljanati.github.io/README.md

 ## Description

 This project showcases a responsive personal portfolio website design.
-It includes sections for the home, about, services, portfolio, and contact.
+It includes sections for the home, about, services, projects, and contact.
 The website is designed to be visually appealing and user-friendly, making it suitable for showcasing your personal or professional work.

 ## Features